melvir86/frontend/README.md

-# frontend for MedCentral application
+# Frontend for MedCentral application
 This is a shared code repository for the frontend of MedCentral application

 [For testers & public - how to run the program]